lowjon/designProject/README.md

 # designProject
-Building the pomerleau.ca website from scratch as a learning experience
+Building the Wieners of Waterton website from scratch (based of the http://pomerleau.ca/ design) as a learning experience.